 4. Cattle Panel Raised Bed Garden Cylinder

-If building a huge wooden bed is not something you want to try, there are other versions that can help you create a bed you can work in, no matter what the soil or surrounds are.
+If building a huge wooden bed is not something you want to try, there are other versions that can help you create a bed you can work in, no matter what the soil or surroundings are.
 This garden bed is made from a galvanized steel mesh (think cattle panel) lined in a textile that doesn’t contain water.
-This is a moveable bed system – meaning you can move it around season to season as opposed to a wooden or concrete/brick construction.
+This is a moveable bed system – meaning you can move it around from season to season as opposed to a wooden or concrete/brick construction.